tddycks/car-alarm-charm-sinatra-app/README.md

 About

-CarAlarmCharm was created by Tadzio Smith, a full-stack web developer studying the Learn.Co curriculum of the Flatiron School.
+CarAlarmCharm was created by Tadzio Smith, a product guy playing around with code.
 Feel free to contact him at tadzio.smith@gmail.com

 Usage